← back to main site

 print("flag:", flag_plaintext)

-This write-up was done in part for IRISCTF 2025.
+this write-up was done in part for IRISCTF 2025.
 It was a fun challenge that required a mix of cryptography, reverse engineering, and programming skills.

-I hope this write-up brought you insight into the "complexity" of string obfuscation algorithms and how easily some of them can be defeated.
+i hope this write-up brought you insight into the "complexity" of string obfuscation algorithms and how easily some of them can be defeated.